SS Manasoo: Final voyage

 Manasoo sank in three to five minutes.
 The only lifeboat launched capsized.
-A life raft broke loose when Manasoo sank; Captain McKay, first mate Long, chief engineer Thomas McCutcheon, purser Arthur Middleboro, oiler Roy Fox and Wallace were able to climb aboard.
-McCutcheon died of exposure, and his clothes were distributed among the survivors.
-After floating on the raft for 60 hours, the survivors were rescued by the Canadian Pacific Railway steamer Manitoba.
-16 of the 21 people on board died.
+A life raft broke loose when Manasoo sank; only six of the crew, including Captain McKay were able to climb aboard.
+One of the crew, Chief Engineer Thomas McCutcheon, died of exposure, and his clothes were distributed among the survivors.
+After floating on the raft for over 60 hours, the survivors were rescued by the Canadian Pacific Railway steamer Manitoba.
+Sixteen of the 21 people on board died.
 Although the specific reason for Manasoo's sinking remains unknown, the shifting of the cattle is believed to be partly responsible.

 Manasoo wreck

 Discovery

 It was rumoured that Manasoo had previously been discovered by a diver resting in 150 ft of water, 0.5 mi from shore.
 Her wreck was discovered on June 30, 2018, after a four-day search using side-scan sonar, by shipwreck hunters Jerry Eliason and Ken Merryman of Minnesota, and maritime historian Cris Kohl of Windsor, Ontario.
 Eliason and Merryman had unsuccessfully tried to locate her in 2017.
 After searching more than 30 sqmi of water, Kohl suggested that they look closer to shore.
 He had found a newspaper account published in 1928, which stated that Manasoo's wreck had been located a few weeks after she sank.